emericg/OffloadBuddy/README.md

 Works with Linux, macOS and Windows!

-FEATURES (WIP):
+FEATURES:

 * Import datas from SD cards, mass storage or MTP devices
+  * Organize your media library
   * Copy, merge or reencode medias
-  * Consult and export shots metadatas
+  * Show and export telemetry
-  * Organize your media library
 * Create short video clips or extract photos from your videos
-* Create timeplapse from videos
+* Create timelapse from videos
 * Assemble photo timelapses into videos
-* GoPro firmware updates
+* GoPro firmware updates (WIP)

 ### Screenshots!